I-OMegaMan/dataIntensive/project/readme.md

 1. Follow the steps above with the exception of adding each datanode host name to $HADOOP_HOME/etc/workers (steps 3-4).

 # Results
-The experiment was run in the following configurations

 ## HDFS and Map Reduce Job
 The text data from rockyou will be uploaded onto HDFS.
 From here, a